Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Dynamical properties of BBK model in field

+When it comes to evaluation of equal--time structure factors $S({\bf q})$ [Fig.~\ref{fig:BK.pinch.point}(b)], both zero--divergence and zero--curl excitations exhibit ``pinch points'', singular features resembling a ``bow tie'' \cite{Henley2005}.
+In the case of the zero--divergence excitations, these pinch points are visible in the dynamical structure factor $S({\bf q},\omega)$ when $\omega$ is tuned to the energy of the flat band [Fig.~\ref{fig:BK.pinch.point}(c)].
+Meanwhile, since the pinch points of the zero--curl excitations are inscribed on a dispersing band, they manifest as ``half moons'' in $S({\bf q},\omega)$ [Fig.~\ref{fig:BK.pinch.point}(d)].

+We now return to the (weakly) localised bands of excitations found at intermediate and high energies in the BBK model of \CCO.
+The properties of these bands are not very different from the Kagome lattice model considered in \cite{Yan2018}, with the obvious caveat that there are now two copies of each type of excitation, and so four bands in total.
+The fact that these ``duplicate'' bands are not degenerate reflects the fact that exchange interactions in the two Kagome layers of \CCO\ are not identical [Table~\ref{tab:experimental.parameters}], and that interlayer coupling mixes the bands associated with each layer.
+However, the key physics -- decoupling of the curl--free and the divergence--free excitations -- remains valid, and gives rise to pinch--point and half--moon features in $S({\bf q},\omega)$, [Fig.~\ref{fig:BBK.pinch.point}].

-We start by constructing the long-wavelength fields that describe the transverse excitations of a polarised state.
-We explicitly consider a single bilayer of a breathing Kagome lattice [Fig.~\ref{fig:BBK.model}], as two Kagome lattices, for each of which the primitive unit cell is a triangle, labelling triangles in ``top'' and ``bottom'' layers of the lattice "t" and "b" respectively.
+Now let us develop the mathematics of this picture.
+We start by constructing the long-wavelength fields that describe the transverse excitations of a polarised state, and define the vector field.
+We explicitly consider a single bilayer of a breathing Kagome lattice [Fig.~\ref{fig:BBK.model}], as two (breathing) Kagome lattices, for each of which the primitive unit cell is a triangle, labelling triangles in ``top'' and ``bottom'' layers of the lattice "t" and "b" respectively.
 We then introduce fields describing transverse spin excitations which transform with the $\mathsf{E}$ (vector) and $\mathbf{A}$ (scalar) irreps of the point group of a triangle